 2 Fecundity

-The fecundity of three-day-old females increased significantly (Figure 4 and Supplementary Table S2) for 7 (FR-I, FR-II, FR-V, GR-I, GR-II, IT-I, UK-I) out of the 12 mite populations studied on drought-stressed plants.
-This increase ranged from 0.26 (SP-I) to 2.62 (FR-II) for a mean of 10.54 on well-watered plants and 11.52 eggs/female/day on drought stressed plants.
+The fecundity of three-day-old females increased on drought-stressed plants for 11 out of the 12 mite populations studied (Figure 5 and Supplementary Table S2).
+This increase was significant for seven populations: three from wet (FR-I, FR-II, FR-V), two from medium (IT-I, UK-I) and two from dry localities (GR-I, GR-II), and ranged from 0.26 (SP-I) to 2.62 (FR-II) for a mean of 10.54 on well-watered plants and 11.52 eggs/female/day on drought stressed plants.
 One population (CY-II) showed a significant decrease of fecundity on drought stressed plants.

-The increase in fecundity when mites were on drought-stressed plants was positively correlated with the annual mean temperature (Figure 5 and Table 2) and with three other climate variables linked to temperature (Table 3), especially winter temperatures.
+The annual mean temperature was a significant predictor of the increase of fecundity on drought stressed plants (see Figure 6A and Table 2).
+In addition, significant relationship between the increase of fecundity and three other climatic variables, all linked to temperature and especially winter temperatures, were also observed (see Table 3).
+We also observed a correlation, on drought stressed plants, between fecundity of three-day-old females and development time (r2 = 0.344, p = 0.045).

-The fecundity of nine-day-old females increased significantly on drought-stressed plants (Figure 4 and Supplementary Table S2) for 3 out of the 12 mite populations studied (FR-III, GR-II and IT-I).
-The increase in fecundity when mites were on drought-stressed plants was positively correlated with the isothermality (Table 2).
+The fecundity of nine-day-old females increased significantly on drought-stressed plants for six out of the 12 mite populations studied (Figure 5 and Supplementary Table S2).
+This increase was significant for three populations: one wet (FR-III), one medium (IT-I) and one dry location (GR-II).
+Only isothermality (BIO03) was a predictor of the increase of fecundity of the old females on drought- stressed plants (see Table 2).
 We also observed a correlation between fecundity of three-day-old and nine-day-old females reared on well-watered plants (r2 = 0.395, p = 0.029).